 Becoming more aware of this problem the Philippine Government and several nongovernmental organizations (NGOs) are campaigning hard to increase financial literacy among overseas Filipino workers (OFWs) and their family members.

 Of worthy notice are the efforts spearheaded by Ateneo de Manila University’s Economic Policy Reform and Advocacy (EPRA).
 EPRA has come up with a financial management primer entitled “Pagpahalaga sa Perang Kinita: A Pinoy Guide to Managing Finances,” in order to increase the financial literacy of OFWs.
 OFWs are also encouraged to answer a five-question survey to gauge their “financial literacy.”

 The primer consists of 13 parts, and covers the basics of financial literacy.
 It starts with the basics of financial planning, budgeting, protection through insurance, and progresses to more complicated topics on investments.
 The material is well written and can easily be understood by most Filipinos.
 The principles found in the financial management primer are not just for Overseas Filipino workers, they can be used by anybody who is interested in learning financial management.

 If you are interested to view the primer go to the OFW Journalism Consortium website.
 This site also contains several helpful topics relevant to Overseas Filipino Workers.
-Also if you are an OFW never forget to cheap insurance just in case anything happens to you, your family is protected.

 Hi ! my name is Zigfred Diaz, Thanks for visiting my personal blog !
 Never miss a post from this blog.
 Subscribe to my full feeds for free.
 Click here to subscribe to zdiaz.com by Email